TITO-Threat-Intel/TITO-Framework/3-Bridge-to-Ops.md

 ### Step 2: Target

-In the adversaries chain of attack or attack scheme, there will be a logical target.
+In the adversary's chain of attack or attack scheme, there will be a logical target.
 Is the attacker going after individuals in your finance department?
 Does the attacker target unpatched Windows servers with a specific exploit?
 Does the attacker attempt to disable a specific security tool?
 There are many more questions you can ask, but you get the point.
 Your goal here should be to identify the systems targeted by the attacker internally.
 If you you've already mapped attacker TTPs to a standard framework you can simply map **ATTACKER TTP** --> **SYSTEM/PERSON/DATA IMPACTED BY TTP**.
 The latter is the *target* of the attack, and you can do this for each phase of the attacker scheme as it pertains to your information ecosystem.

 Again, this will look different for every organization or business.
 Build a list of your resources targeted by your threat actors, campaigns, etc.